Charles City County, Virginia: English colonization

 The English began to colonize the area under the auspices of the Virginia Company, a private company formed to support this effort and gain profits from expected development and trade.

 In 1619, the Virginia Company established Charles Cittie [sic] as one of the first four "boroughs" or "incorporations" in the region.
 West of James County, it was named for Prince Charles, second son of King James I of England, who became the Prince of Wales and heir apparent after the death of his older brother Henry in 1612.
 After his father's death, he became King Charles I of England.

 1619 marked the arrival of the first enslaved Africans in the Tidewater area.
-They had been captured from a Spanish ship and were taken to Weyanoke Peninsula.
+They had been captured from a Spanish ship and first landed at Point Comfort (present-day Hampton, Virginia).
 They were treated as indentured servants in the colony, and at least one later became a landowner after gaining his freedom.
-They created the first African community in what became the United States.
-Weyanoke, Virginia continues as a small, unincorporated community.
+Weyanoke, remains a rural locality in Charles City County, Virginia.

 The Virginia Company lost its charter in 1624 under King James I, and Virginia became a royal colony.
 Charles City Shire was formed in 1634 in the Virginia Colony by order of the King.
 Its name was changed to Charles City County in 1643.
 It is one of the five original shires in Virginia that are extant in essentially the same political entity (county) as they were originally formed in 1634.
 Colonists developed the land as tobacco plantations and produced this commodity crop for export.